faisalnoor87/OrderTransformer/README.md

 * Gradle

 ## Build Project
-* run ./gradlew build in the project root directory
+* run `./gradlew build` in the project root directory

 ## Run Application
-* run ./gradlew bootrun in the project root directory. this will read the data.json, and produce the output into data-transformed.json file in the project root directory.
+* run `./gradlew bootrun` in the project root directory. this will read the data.json, and produce the output into data-transformed.json file in the project root directory.

 ## Run Unit Tests
-* run .gradlew test in the project root directory
+* run `./gradlew test` in the project root directory